-Memorial Day weekend, and the unofficial beginning of summer, is right around the corner.
+Memorial Day weekend,the unofficial beginning of summer, is prime NASCAR season.
 In addition to picnics and hanging out by the pool, a lot of people will be tuning in to watch their favorite motorsports on television.
-NASCAR is holding its longest race, the Coca-Cola 600, at Charlotte Motor Speedway in North Carolina and perhaps one of racing’s most prestigious races, the Formula 1 Grand Prix de Monaco, is being held for the 73rd time.
-If you’re a race fan, Bing Maps imagery offers a unique perspective on these storied tracks.
+If you’re a race fan, Bing Maps imagery offers a unique perspective on these storied NASCAR tracks.

 More than Just Ovals